JI-Maina/alx-system_engineering-devops/0x00-shell_permissions/README.md

 Script 12-directory_permissions creates a directory called my_dir with permissions 751.

 Script 13-change_group changes the group owner to school for the file hello.

+Script 100-change_owner_and_group changes owner to vincent and the group owner to staf for all files & drectories in the working directory.